currys-co-uk/codeceptjs-resemblehelper/README.md

 Use only if base images exists.
 Parameter is not compatible with `prepareBaseImage`.

 `ignoreNothing`: Optional.
 When `true`, resemblejs covers 100% comparison of compared images and ignores nothing (e.g. similar colors) in found mismatch - every small change, every difficult pixel is resolved as a mismatch.

+`scaleToSameSize`: Optional.
+When `true`, resemblejs compares different sizes of the same image.

 ### Usage